 You have a solid chance of getting rid of Flea’s inside with one treatment, if the pets can be treated and the entire house has prepared and empty.

-The outside is a totally different issue as flea eggs are constantly dropped from squirrels in trees, cats, rodents and even a possum are know to be spotted around Fresno.
 If you are getting flea’s in your yard, the best chance to keep them at bay is to be on a regular service plan.

-Since Flea pupae can stay encapsulated for up to two years before emerging onto a host.
+Because Flea pupae can stay encapsulated for up to two years before emerging onto a host.
 It is always a possibility that they could flare up again.

 Fleas will actually live most of there life on the host.
 A shaded areas that has a high moisture level is a common place for fleas to lay eggs.